Etiquette and customs in Saudi Arabia

 Business culture in Saudi Arabia

 Historically, Saudi Arabia has always been involved in international business relations.
 However, the country's inner business culture has always been guided by tradition and a long list of unspoken rules.
-With the new push towards a more open economy (as part of the Saudi Vision 2030), things are becoming more relaxed.
-However, much of the country's business networking and interactions are still guided by conservative values and strict hierarchy.
+With the new push towards a more open economy (as part of the Saudi Vision 2030), things are becoming more relaxed although much of the country's business networking and interactions are still guided by conservative values and strict hierarchy.

-A lot of businesses in Saudi Arabia are family-run enterprises, which often makes decision making a family affair.
-You may also find that new practices and ideas take longer to get implemented as operations are often slowed down by corporate complications and bureaucratic delays.
+A lot of businesses in Saudi Arabia are family-run enterprises, which often makes decision-making a family affair.
+You may also find that new practices and ideas take longer to get implemented, as operations are often slowed down by corporate complications and bureaucratic delays.
 Nepotism is another issue to take into account.

-During business meetings and negotiations, it is important that you listen to your host and not disagree with them — at least publicly.
-Sensitive matters should be discussed in private — and it's best to do it in a way that doesn't place blame on any party.
-Note that discussing the price or, simply, bargaining, is quite normal during negotiations.
+During business meetings and negotiations, it is important that you listen to your host and not disagree with them—at least publicly.
+Sensitive matters should be discussed in private, and it's best to do it in a way that doesn't place blame on any party.
+Note that discussing the price, or, simply, bargaining, is quite normal during negotiations.

 If you are giving a speech or making a presentation, keep it brief and don't get too technical.
 Visuals are generally appreciated, and having your presentation translated into Arabic will also be seen as a sign of respect.

 While Saudi Arabia is a very strict country when it comes to social rules and norms, many Saudi nationals are used to interacting with foreigners.
 This means that you can often ask for advice, and minor cultural faux pas will be interpreted as genuine mistakes.
 With that, in order to avoid trouble and to be respectful of local traditions, make sure to do proper research before visiting Saudi Arabia and always stay on the side of caution.
+If you do not know about the proper custom, it is best to ask.
+Saudis will, in general, not take offense and will gladly explain the best way to behave.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.